-By its very nature, the person who conceives or develops a trade secret will be its original owner.
+By its very nature, the person who conceives of or develops a trade secret is its original owner.
 This is because this person will be the only one who initially knows about it.
 However, as is the case with patents, the original owner may be legally obligated to transfer ownership to an employer or client.
 For example, if you develop a new chemical processing method in the course of your work for a chemical laboratory, your employment contract likely assigns ownership of that trade secret to the company.

-Unlike the case with patents, you need not be an inventor—that is, conceiver of an invention that is ultimately reduced to practice—to own a trade secret.
-This is because trade secret law may be used to protect a much wider array of things than patent law.

-Trade secret law can be used to protect inventions, whether or not they are patentable; but it can be used to protect such things as formulae, designs and specifications, methods and processes and know-how.
-Indeed, trade secrecy can protect any information that is generally unknown in the industry involved that provides a competitive advantage.
+Trade secret law can be used to protect inventions, whether or not they are patentable; it can be used to protect such things as (i) formulas; (ii) designs and specifications; and (iii) methods, processes and know-how.
+Indeed, trade secrets can protect any information that is generally unknown in the industry involved that provides a competitive advantage.

-If you are an employee or independent contractor, your employer or client may acquire ownership of trade secrets you develop through an assignment or through the same default ownership rules that apply to patents.
+If you are an employee or independent contractor, your employer or client may acquire that it retain ownership of trade secrets you develop through an assignment or through the same default ownership rules that apply to patents.
 It is very likely that you are not the "owner" of a trade secret if you developed the trade secret while being paid by another person or entity to do a job related to that newfound process or method.
 That trade secret probably belongs to your employer.